 - In-situ studies of metal-organic framework crystallisation

-- Structural characterization by advanced X-ray diffraction
+- Structural characterization by advanced X-ray scattering

 - Investigation of phase behaviour and formation of solids